-On Thursday 28th April 4 men from Afghanistan, aged 20, 22, 24 and 26, were deported by the Croatian police to Bosnian territory, in a place in the jungle 4-hour walk from Bihac between here and Lipa camp.
+On Thursday 28th April 4 men from Afghanistan, aged 20, 22, 24 and 26, were reportedly deported from Croatia to Bosnian territory.

-The transit group left Velika Kladusa on Monday 25th April at 10 pm and walked for an hour and a half towards the border.
-At the point where they had planned to pass, however, they saw policemen accompanied by dogs and so they decided to change direction.
+The respondent explained that the transit group left Velika Kladusa on Monday 25th April at 10 pm and walked for an hour and a half towards the border.
+At the point where they had planned to pass, however, they saw men accompanied by dogs and so they decided to change direction.

 “And then we walked again for like one hour and went a little bit downstair to another way and we passed from there.
 We were scared a lot ’cause there were lot of cameras and electric cables, if you touch the fence or the cables they record you “.

-The interviewee explained to us that, walking exclusively at night to take advantage of the darkness and thus be less traceable by the police, near the border they walk bent down to see the cables trying to locate them in the darkness.
+The interviewee explained to us that, walking exclusively at night to take advantage of the darkness and thus be less traceable, near the border they walked bent down to see the cables.

 “Always near the border we have to try to do like this.
 It’s very hard, very slow, you cannot speak.
 It very hard to pass the border “.